Since 1998 15,000+ Happy Guests Sherpa Owned & Operated Company

 Approx. Walking time: 4-5 hours Approx. Walking distance: (7 miles /11 km)

-After enjoying breakfast, we will embark on a journey by local jeep from Tilchi to Besisahar, a picturesque drive lasting approximately 3-4 hours.
-Upon reaching Besisahar, you have the option to stay, unwind, and celebrate the last day of this wonderful trek with your guide and helpers.
-Alternatively, if you choose to return to Kathmandu on the same day from Besisahar, we will make arrangements for a private car, ensuring a comfortable journey.
-The drive from Besisahar to Kathmandu typically takes an additional 5-6 hours, offering breathtaking views of hill and mountain landscapes, often accompanied by glimpses of the Marsyangdi and Trishuli riverbanks.
-Along the way, you'll pass through charming villages nestled amidst farming terraces on both sides of the road.
+Upon arrival in Besisahar, you have the choice to savor the moment, unwind, and celebrate the conclusion of this remarkable trek with your guide and helpers.
+Alternatively, for those opting to return to Kathmandu on the same day, we'll arrange a private car for a comfortable journey.
+The drive from Besisahar to Kathmandu unfolds over 6-7 hours, treating you to breathtaking views of hills and mountains.
+En route, catch glimpses of the Marsyangdi and Trishuli riverbanks, as well as charming villages nestled amidst farming terraces on both sides of the road.
+The journey back encapsulates the beauty of the Nepalese countryside, providing a fitting farewell to this unforgettable trekking adventure.

 If you're keen on a private Manaslu Circuit trek with your spouse, family, or a small group of friends, select your preferred travel dates and send us a request for a private trek.
 We're ready to curate exclusive private trips just for you and your chosen companions.